Lucas Avenue Industrial Historic District

-Lucas Avenue Industrial Historic District is a manufacturing facility bounded by Washington, Delmar, 20th & 21 Streets, St. Louis, Missouri.
+Lucas Avenue Industrial Historic District is an American historic district bounded by Washington, Delmar, 20th & 21 Streets, St. Louis, Missouri.
 It was added to the National Register of Historic Places in 2000.
 A boundary increase, roughly bounded by Locust St., Delmar, and 19th and 20th Sts. was added in 2007.
 Included in the boundary increase are a warehouse, a manufacturing facility and a communications facility.